 Mediation is a process of resolving a dispute with a neutral third party, i.e., the mediator who facilitates both the parties.
 The goal is to promote a voluntary settlement between both parties prior to the trial.
-Most of these mediations will take place in a room with your attorney and the opposing side in the other room, along with the mediator.
+Most of these mediations take place in two rooms: one with your attorney and you, the other with the opposing side, along with the mediator.

 The mediator will move between both rooms to get the parties to agree and settle.
 However, the mediator can’t order a settlement.

-Now, if mediation is unsuccessful, the next step is trial.
-In California’s busy counties, the trial may take up to a year before it starts.
-During the trial, the injured party needs to prove that the other party was responsible for the accident, i.e., they were negligent.
-The attorneys need to show that the defendant failed to care and drive properly, which led to an accident.
-The plaintiff also needs to show exactly how much money they want to be awarded for the damages.
+If mediation is unsuccessful, the next step is trial.
+In California’s busy counties, scheduling a trial date may take up to a year.
+During the trial, the injured party must prove the other party was responsible for the accident, i.e., they were negligent.
+Their attorneys need to show that the defendant failed to take care and drive properly, which led to an accident.
+The plaintiff also needs to show exactly how much money they want in damages.

-Once the plaintiff has testified, the other parties, i.e., doctors, officers, drivers, and witnesses, take the stand to testify.
+Once the plaintiff has testified, other parties like the doctors, officers, drivers, and witnesses, testify.
 The jury is then required to answer what’s called a special verdict.
 The questions in this special verdict will pertain to the driver being negligent and if that negligence led to injuries.
 The plaintiff is then asked if they were negligent and if the injuries were caused by their own negligence.
-If the jury can answer “yes” to both of these questions, they are then required to appropriate fault between both parties.
+If the jury can answer “yes” to both of these questions, they are then required to calculate fault between both parties.
 The person who is found to be most at fault is found to be guilty and ordered to pay damages.

-The jury needs to answer exactly what amount should be awarded to the plaintiff for their ordeal.
+The jury needs to answer exactly what amount should be awarded to the plaintiff for their car accident.
 Once the jury reaches a verdict, the results are announced.